 This is basically the Introduction to the Nanodegre Program.
-In this Chapter Orientation is done to explain about the services of Udacity and Introduction to Business Analytics.
-The Project 1 here is Know as Working with data where you have to learn how to look at the Data and Data Visualization and come up with insights from the same.
+In this Chapter, Orientation is done to explain the services of Udacity and Introduction to Business Analytics.
+Project 1 here is Know as Working with data where you have to learn how to look at the Data and Data Visualization and come up with insights from the same.

 As a mentor for the BAND I had to conduct the weekly webinars for the students in my Cohort, here is my webinar for Chapter 1:

 I am no expert in making video lectures.
 These webinars were very casual.
 I understand the quality of these videos could have been better.
 Udacity videos are not to be judged from these webinar as there videos are very professional.